gchq/gaffer-doc/docs/development-guide/extending-gaffer.md

-Taking a look at the [Javadoc](https://gchq.github.io/Gaffer/uk/gov/gchq/gaffer/operation/impl/output/ToSet.html) for this class you should be able to see this class it implements both `InputOutput` (with an input type of `Iterable<? extends T>` and an output type of `Set<? extends T>` and `MultiInput<T>`).
+Taking a look at the [Javadoc](https://gchq.github.io/Gaffer/uk/gov/gchq/gaffer/operation/impl/output/ToSet.html) for this class you should be able to see this class it implements both `InputOutput`, with an input type of `Iterable<? extends T>` and an output type of `Set<? extends T>` and `MultiInput<T>`.
 Within the class it also implements all the requisite methods eg, `shallowClone()`, `setInput()`, `getOptions()` etc.

 #### How to Write the Handler

-Using the same `ToSet` Operation from before, now that we have this definition of an operation, we need to actually tell Gaffer how to do it, we do this by defining either a single generic `Handler` and linking it to the Operation or in many cases we might want different implementations based on the store being used so we'd write a number of operation handlers and decide which one is needed at runtime.
+Using the same `ToSet` Operation from before, now that we have this definition of an operation, we need to actually tell Gaffer how to do it.
+We do this by defining either a single generic `Handler` and linking it to the Operation or in many cases, we might want different implementations based on the store being used so we'd write a number of operation handlers and decide which one is needed at runtime.